Medically reviewed by Drugs.com. Last updated on Apr 10, 2021.

 If you wear contact lenses or glasses, bring them to your appointment.
 Your eye doctor will want to make sure your prescription is the best one for you.

-If your eyes are dilated as a part of your eye exam, you may want to bring sunglasses to wear after your eye exam is complete, as daylight or other bright lights may be uncomfortable or cause blurred vision.
+Bring sunglasses to wear after your eye exam.
+If your eyes are dilated during your exam, sunlight or other bright lights can cause discomfort or blurred vision.
 Also, consider having someone else drive you home.

 What you can expect